 It empowers marketing executives to administer repeatable, consistent campaigns on behalf of their local partners.
 An engaging campaign uses a pre-determined combination of templates, creative assets, business rules, and reporting/analytics.
 This allows for the design and production of marketing campaigns, sometimes referred to as “trigger marketing.”
 That’s because it’s based on specific triggers, like user interaction.

 Let’s say you’re sending an email.
-Instead of separately creating and sending a large number of varied email messages, marketing automation software automatically generates and sends all these messages for you.
+Instead of separately creating and sending a large number of varied email messages, distributed marketing automation software automatically generates and sends all these messages for you.
 So you don’t have to create thousands of unique, digital messages or direct mail pieces to reach a diverse audience.
-You can use marketing automation and variable data printing to create customized materials for each audience.
+You can use distributed marketing solutions and variable data printing to create customized materials for each audience.
 The result?
 Smart marketing that requires less effort.

 Now more than ever, agencies and industries are adopting this automated technology.
-In fact, nearly 80% of companies classified as “top performing” have used marketing automation for at least two years.
+In fact, nearly 80% of companies classified as “top performing” have used distributed marketing automation for at least two years.
 The larger the company, the more likely they are to use marketing automation, especially because it’s a scalable feature.
 If the company grows, the software grows with it.

-The great thing about marketing automation is that once you’ve created the initial content, you don’t need to deal with it.
+The great thing about distributed marketing automation is that once you’ve created the initial content, you don’t need to deal with it.
 It works on its own.
 Email messages are automatically delivered to prospects who sign up for your updates.
 Social media posts publish according to the schedule you create in advance.
 It all adds up to you getting back to concentrating on your business, the way it should be.

 What’s Distributed Marketing?